SimpleITK/SimpleITK/Examples/DicomSeriesFromArray/Documentation.rst

 Overview
 --------
-This example illustrates how to write a DICOM series from an array in Python
+This example illustrates how to write a DICOM series from a numeric array and create appropriate meta-data so it can be read my DICOM viewers.

 Generating an array is done using a simple random number generator for this case but can come from other sources.